abel296/lab-react-ironnutrition-remake/README.md

 You can try it [here](https://nutrition-list.onrender.com/)

 ## Setup
-* Create a server .env file through the .env.sample file with your own values
+* Create a server .env file through the .env.sample file
 * Server:

 ```
 $ npm install
 $ npm run dev
+(It is executed on port 5000)
 ```

 * Client: